Rust for Java developers, part 2

 Well, the rule of references will make it impossible for us to grab a mutable

-, which we implicitly do by calling .remove
+reference to our items, which we implicitly do by calling .remove which

 What about this code tho: